abraham-yusuf/blog-web3id/README.md

 ### Running locally

-First, you'll need to have the [Strapi CMS](https://github.com/Blockchains-Studio) running at [http://localhost:1337](http://localhost:1337).
+First, you'll need to have the [Strapi CMS](https://github.com/Blockchains-Studio/blockchain-studio-indonesia) for backend and running at [http://localhost:1337](http://localhost:1337).
 You can follow the instructions on that repo to set it up and get it running.

 Then, create a folder and `git clone` from your copy of this repository.